monospice/laravel-redis-sentinel-drivers/README.md

 - [Laravel][laravel] 5.0 or greater (Laravel 4.x doesn't support the required
   Predis version)

+**Note:** This package does not yet support the newly-released Laravel 5.4.

 This Readme assumes prior knowledge of configuring [Redis][redis] for [Redis Sentinel][sentinel] and [using Redis with Laravel][laravel-redis-docs].